ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/mqtt/_index.md

 MQTT has features such as guaranteed delivery of messages, which makes it very useful for communicating between Sense and both up- and downstream source/destination systems.

-Butler SOS can be configured to forward metrics and events from Sense as MQTT messages.
+Butler SOS can be configured to forward various metrics and events from Sense as MQTT messages.
+In order to do so, some shared configuration needs to be in place first.
+This section covers that configuration.

+Specifically, a MQTT broker/gateway has to be configured.
+All MQTT messages from Butler SOS will be sent to this broker.

 ## Settings in main config file